Republican Divisions Put Fresh Pressure on Democrats in Trump's Impeachment Trial

 Nevertheless, the state of play heightens the importance of the questioning period for the managers: It is, more or less, the last chance they have to make their case as they answer lawmakers’ questions.

 Senate procedure dictates that Senators must submit their questions to the teams in writing to Chief Justice John Roberts, who will read them out loud to the chamber.
 (Democrats and Republicans will alternate their submissions.)
-There is, however, no official time limit imposed on either side in responding, according to a Senate leadership aide, and Senators, who are prohibited from speaking on the floor during the trial, must still remain silent during this phase of the trial.
+There is, however, no official time limit imposed on either side in responding, according to a Senate leadership aide, and Senators, who are prohibited from speaking on the floor during the trial, must still remain silent during this phase.
 In theory, that means that House managers, if they so choose, can use their responses to any question as a platform to argue for more evidence.

 Republican and Democratic Senators alike were mum on Tuesday on the questions they were preparing.
 “There’s been compelling arguments on both sides and there’s also things that basically are contradicting each other and we’d like to get clarification,” said Sen. Joe Manchin, a Democrat who has broken with his party on major votes in the past and has not yet said how he will vote on impeachment.
 “You’ll see when the questions come up.”